Vantiq/vantiq-extension-sources/extjsdk/README.md

 #### Notifications
-Notifications are JSON messages that the source will pass on to any Vantiq rules saying `WHEN MESSAGE ARRIVES FROM SOURCE <source name>`.
+Notifications are JSON messages that the source will pass on to any Vantiq rules saying `WHEN EVENT OCCURS ON "/sources/<source name>"`.
 To send one, simply call `client.sendNotification(<object to be sent>)`, which will translate the message into JSON and add everything Vantiq needs to recognize the message.
 Note that neither `List` or array objects can be sent as notifications.